-Khronos Group Standards Support Hundreds of Developer 3D content creation tools, applications and middleware
+Khronos Group Standards Support Hundreds of Developer 3D content creation tools, applications and mi

 OpenGL, OpenGL ES and COLLADA enable 1000’s of new games, applications and devices